 Kinderific Gardening Tool Set, Designed for Kids, STEM, Tote Bag, Spade, Watering Can, Rake, Fork, Trowel, Gloves.Miracle-Gro Kids My Very Own Flower Garden by Horizon Group USASproutbrite Wildflower Seed Starter Kit – Sunflowers Daises & More – Grow Your Own Mini Flower Garden – Gardening Gift Kit for Growing Indoors or OutdoorsDan&Darci Paint & Plant Flower Growing Kit – Grow Cosmos, Zinnia, Marigold Flowers – Includes Everything Needed to Paint and Grow – Great Gift for Children STEMINNOCHEER Kids Gardening Tools with STEM Learning Guide, Watering Can, Gardening Gloves, Shovel, Rake, Trowel & Garden Accessories – Outdoor and Learning Toys All in One Tote( 18 Pieces)Kids Garden Tools with STEM Learning Guide by ROCA Toys.
 Tote Bag, Watering Can, Shovel, Rake and Trowel – Summer Toys

-Download the worksheets here:
+Download the flower worksheets below:

 See the other activities in my 10 days of Biology Worksheets for Elementary Students series.